 We opted to charter a boat for a couple days of our trip as a means of exploring the Exumas.
 Snorkeling, swimming with sea turtles and stingrays, and fishing were among the things we enjoyed on our boat days.
 The Exumas are definitely best seen by water and both of our tour guides were super knowledgable- I’d highly recommend.
 On the off days, we let the kids swim in the pool and explore the ocean, even taking time to read, sleep in, and play games.
 For meals, we enjoyed the hole-in-the-wall, open-air restaurants that speckled the island serving fish sandwiches and rum punch.
 Although Brett and I normally favor a few nice dinners or fancy outings, it was refreshing to be able to head anywhere in our sandals and jean shorts.
 We did opt for some in-house catering on two evenings, and that was terrific.
 Who better to give us a taste of local flavors than the locals themselves?!

 For our family, the trip was a terrific time with friends and a chance to let our two oldest (Charlie stayed home!) get some play time and swim practice before summer arrives.
-Both of them fell in love with The Bahamas, and when we returned home, George said he wished he could be on vacation everyday.
+Both kids fell in love with the Bahamas.
+When we returned home, George said he wished he could be on vacation everyday.
 Me too, buddy, me too.
-I would absolutely recommend this kind of a vacation for a couple, family, or group that is interested in a no-frills vacation in the prettiest location possible.
+I would absolutely recommend this kind of a vacation families interested in a no-frills vacation in the prettiest location possible.
 What the undeveloped terrain of the Exumas lacks in fancy restaurants and touristy attractions, it makes up for in relaxation, beauty, and frozen mojitos (insert more praise hands).
 Here’s a few more photos!

 I am not a crazy coconut person (unless we’re talking Pina coladas, okay?), but I do love a good old-fashioned southern pie.
 This one fits the bill.
 Here, my favorite pie crust holds the sweetened stovetop filling made with coconut milk, coconut flakes, and a generous amount of sugar.
 While the pie isn’t overly coconutty, it is seriously creamy and has a decent amount of texture given the toasted coconut and crisp, buttery shell.
 I love this Southern coconut cream pie this time of year just before summer berries and stone fruits steal the show.
 If you’re looking for a last-minute dessert option for your Easter tables, HELLO.
 It’s here.

 To make this Southern coconut cream pie, we start with the pie crust.
-Flour, butter, and shortening are whizzed together into a soft dough that is par-baked in a deep dish pie pan.
+Flour, butter, and shortening come together in a soft dough that parbakes in a deep dish pie pan.
 Once cooled, you can start on the filling.
-Half and half is cooked with sugar, coconut milk, and flour until thickened.
-A single egg plus a few extra yolks are stirred in next, just until it’s bubbling and thickened again.
+Half and half cooks with sugar, coconut milk, and flour until thickened.
+A single egg plus a few extra yolks comes next, stirring just until it’s bubbling and thickened again.
 Butter, vanilla, and sweetened coconut flakes fninsh out the filling that is now ready to be poured into the prepared pie crust.
 There is some wait time involved: cream pies need about 6 hours to set.
 Once chilled, a little extra whipped cream (ok, a lotta extra) is added, followed by some toasted coconut.
 Voila!
 Delicious.